The-Marcy-Lab-School-Code-Challenges/cc-00-console-return/README.md

 1. Write a function named `morningLogged` that console logs the string "Good Morning".
 2. Write a function named `morningRetured` that returns the string "Good Morning".
-3. Write a function named `iLoveCode` that returns the string 'I love code challenges'.
+3. Write a function named `iLoveCode` that returns the string "I love code challenges".
-5. Write a function named `youGetOutWhatYouPutIn` that takes in a string and returns the string.
+5. Write a function named `youGetOutWhatYouPutIn` that takes in a string and returns the string that was given.